ssebs/ssebs-www/content/blog/vibe-coding-1.md

 }
 ```

+After a bit of tweaking, back & forth, and some testing, I had a working solution!
+> And in a fraction of the time it would have taken me alone!

-Then... it took a bit more tweaking, but eventually, it worked!
-(Go see the [src code](https://github.com/ssebs/DankNooner/blob/main/v2/entities/player/characters/scripts/ragdoll_controller.gd) to see what it generated) I followed the same process for setting up IK maps, and I was off to the races!
+> Go see the [src code](https://github.com/ssebs/DankNooner/blob/main/v2/entities/player/characters/scripts/ragdoll_controller.gd) to see what it generated!

-# How I can stay relevant, and sharp - **Summary & Lessons Learned**
+The output:

+{{< img-full src="/img/dank-nooner-skeleton-gen.png" alt="screenshot from godot editor showing the generated skeleton" >}}

+# Lessons Learned & Summary

 > In a time where the world wants us to rely on AI, find what works for you.